How Millennials Have Shaped the Digital Landscape

 Snapchat started as just a way for one person to send a temporary image to another person.

-Then, we could add these images to a story where it can live for 24 hours.
+Then, we could add these digital images to a story where it can live for 24 hours.
 Then, we could save it to our Memories.
 Then, we could add excitement through filters that would find our face–I could have a rainbow coming out of my tongue every time I opened my mouth!

 When the hype of filters came down, Snapchat paired with Bitmoji so I could decorate my own Lizzy McGuire figure to accompany my snaps…who would eventually become 3D in my snapshots, dancing and doing yoga.